-When most people think of “divorce,” particularly where high-asset divorce is concerned, probably the most immediate image that pops into their head is one of heated court room battles where hundreds of thousands, if not millions, of dollars are on the line.
+When most people think of “divorce,” particularly where high-asset divorce is concerned, probably the most immediate image that pops into their head is one of heated courtroom battles where hundreds of thousands, if not millions, of dollars, are on the line.
 While this is certainly one iteration of divorce, it is not the only option.
-Many divorcing couples are choosing to go with mediated divorce rather than trial divorce.
+Many divorcing couples are choosing to go with a mediated divorce rather than a trial divorce.
 According to Forbes Magazine, mediated divorce often ends up saving a lot of money.

 But for couples who are seeking an equitable, amicable divorce, mediation is an affordable, less-stress option.